Frechet differential of a power series in a Banach algebra: Fr e chet differential of a power series of differentiable functions

-Now we shall show that a power series $ g(T) \doteqdot \sum_{n=0}^{\infty} \alpha_{n} T^{n} $ in a Banach algebra $\A$ is Frechet differentiable term by term, the corresponding power series of its Frechet differential $g^{[1]}$ is uniformly convergent on $B_{s}(\ze)$ in the norm topology of $B(\A)$ for all $0<s<R$, and finally that $g^{[1]}$ is continuous, where the radius of convergence $R$ of $ \sum_{n=0}^{\infty} \alpha_{n} \lambda^{n} $ is different to zero.
-The proof is based on the well-known results stating that uniform convergence in Banach spaces, preserves Frechet differentiability and continuity, see Theorem $8.6.3.$ of the \cite{Dieud1} for the first and Theorem $(2)$, $\S 1.6.$, Ch. $10$ of the \cite{BourGT} for the second one.
-The Frechet differentiability of $g$ can be seen as a particular case of the Frechet differentiability of a power series of polynomials between two Banach spaces.
-The first time for complex Banach spaces was proved in \cite{martin}.
-Whereas the proof for real Banach spaces, given for the first time in \cite{Michal}, used a weak form of Markoff's inequality for the derivative of a polynomial, see \cite{Schaeffer}.
-Our proof has the advantage of giving for the particular case of Banach algebras a unified approach for both the cases real and complex.
+Since $\mc{B}(S,X)$ is a Banach space, the absolute uniform convergence implies uniform convergence.
+Similar definitions for sequences and in particular for series $ \sum_{n=0}^{\infty} f_{n} $, by replacing $D$ with $\N$, while $\sum_{\alpha\in J}$ and $\lim_{\alpha\in\p_{\omega}(D)}$ with resp. $\sum_{n=0}^{N}$ and $\lim_{N\to\infty}$, finally $\sum_{\alpha\in D}$ with $\sum_{n=0}^{\infty}$. \end{definition} Now we shall show that a power series $ g(T) \doteqdot \sum_{n=0}^{\infty} \alpha_{n} T^{n} $ in a Banach algebra $\A$ is Fr\'{e}chet differentiable term by term, the corresponding power series of its Fr\'{e}chet differential $g^{[1]}$ is uniformly convergent on $B_{r}(\ze)$ in the norm topology of $B(\A)$ for all $0<r<R$, and finally that $g^{[1]}$ is continuous, where the radius of convergence $R$ of $ \sum_{n=0}^{\infty} \alpha_{n} \lambda^{n} $ is different to zero.
+The proofs are based on the well-known results stating that uniform convergence in Banach spaces, preserves Fr\'{e}chet differentiability and continuity, see Theorem $8.6.3.$ of the \cite{Dieud1} for the first and Theorem $(2)$, $\S 1.6.$, Ch. $10$ of the \cite{BourGT} for the second one.
+The Fr\'{e}chet differentiability of $g$ can be seen as a particular case of the Fr\'{e}chet differentiability of a power series of polynomials between two Banach spaces over $\mathbb{K}$, whose proof for $\mathbb{K}=\C$, was given for the first time in \cite{martin}; while the one for $\mathbb{K}=\R$, given for the first time in \cite{Michal}, used a weak form of Markoff's inequality for the derivative of a polynomial, see \cite{Schaeffer}.